 The type of sushi you choose matters

 The house or specialty rolls consist of more ingredients and sauces.
 Inevitably, they will have more calories, sodium and fat included than a traditional sushi roll.

 For example, a piece of spicy California roll (30g) has almost doubled the calories (54 calories) of its non-spicy counterpart, which only has 28 calories.
 The difference between the two is a spicy sauce added to the former.
-Rolls dressed with additional sauces, such as mayonnaise, spicy mayonnaise, or teriyaki sauce, have additional calories, saturated fat and sodium.
+Rolls dressed with additional sauces, such as mayonnaise, spicy mayonnaise or teriyaki sauce, have additional calories, saturated fat and sodium.

-Rolls that provide a crunch, such as those that include deep-fried ingredients, like tempura rolls, which consist of fillings dipped in a tempura batter which is then deep-fried; and spider rolls, which contains fried soft-shelled crab meat, are also higher in calories and fat since they're made with fried ingredients.
+Rolls that provide a crunch, such as those that include deep-fried ingredients, like tempura rolls, which consist of fillings dipped in a tempura batter which is then deep-fried; and spider rolls, which contain fried soft-shelled crab meat, are also higher in calories and fat since they're made with fried ingredients.